ziirish/burp-ui/docs/gunicorn.rst

     service gunicorn restart

-Reverse Proxy
+Reverse-Proxy
 -------------

-You may want to add a reverse proxy so `Burp-UI`_ can be accessed on port 80 (or
+You may want to add a reverse-proxy so `Burp-UI`_ can be accessed on port 80 (or
 443) along with other applications.

 Here is a sample configuration for Nginx: